-We determined that this proposed AD would not have federalism implications under Executive Order 13132.
-This proposed AD would not have a substantial direct effect on the States, on the relationship between the national Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+We determined that this AD will not have federalism implications under Executive Order 13132.
+This AD will not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.

-For the reasons discussed above, I certify this proposed regulation:
+For the reasons discussed above, I certify that this AD:

-1. Is not a "significant regulatory action" under Executive Order 12866,

-2. Is not a "significant rule" under the DOT Regulatory Policies and Procedures (44 FR 11034, February 26, 1979),

-3. Will not affect intrastate aviation in Alaska, and

-4. Will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.
+- 1. Is not a "significant regulatory action" under Executive Order 12866; - 2.
+Is not a "significant rule" under the DOT Regulatory Policies and Procedures (44 FR 11034, February 26, 1979); - 3.
+Will not affect intrastate aviation in Alaska; and - 4.
+Will not have a significant economic impact, positive or negative, on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.